grobenmarketing/r7creative-docs/IMPLEMENTATION-ROADMAP.md

 │       └── video-editor.md
 │
 └── 05-finance/
-    └── pricing-strategy.md (WHY we price this way)
+    └── pricing-strategy.md (WHY we price this way) this would be price.justirication. vs freelancers, vs agencies, vs inhouse (low priority)
 ```

 **What Moves to ClickUp:**